7x11x13/songs-to-youtube/README.md

 ## Notes
 - Before you upload any videos, you must sign in to a YouTube account (File > Settings > Add new user)
+- You can drag and drop songs on the main window to add them to the queue.
+The order in which they are uploaded goes from top to bottom
+- You can also drag and drop images onto a song's current album art to change it
+- You probably shouldn't change the output file extension from .avi
 - If you get an error saying "Too large number of skipped frames XXXXX > 60000" try increasing the input frame rate to 2

 ### Template strings